Women celebrate size inclusivity at alternative fashion week | New Country 923

 At 6-1, wearing sizes 8 to 10, Williams doesn’t see inclusivity through a lens of sizing so much as the idea of “meeting a need” that runs deep among all women.
 Her namesake line has embraced larger sizes.

-“I spent a whole life moving my body,” Williams said.
+“I spent a whole life moving my body,” Williams said during one panel, “The Future of Inclusivity,” hosted by the online plus size retail service Dia & Co. and the CFDA.
 “Life is about doing something positive with your body.
 That itself is where you get your self-esteem. … It’s about what you do for yourself.
 That’s where you get your confidence.”

 Count Loft in the latter category.